enesbasbug/enesbasbug/README.md

 If you're interested in connecting with me, please don't hesitate to send me a message.
 I'm always eager to collaborate and learn from like-minded professionals in the field.
 ##

-I cannot share my coursework/assignments due to the **policy** my uni has; however, these are the ones I've done during my master's degree.